DEFRA/delivery-group-governance/README.md

 # Delivery group governance

-This is the source repository for the delivery group governance pages at [https://defra.github.io/delivery-group-governance](https://defra.github.io/delivery-group-governance/)
+This is the source repository for the Delivery group governance pages at [https://defra.github.io/delivery-group-governance](https://defra.github.io/delivery-group-governance/)

 # Licence